Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution

 \section{Conclusion}

-In Theorem 4.1 we proved that positivity of the Hamiltonian $H$ implies \eqref{(2.26.1)} , with $c(t) = O(\beta^{2}\frac{1}{t})$ for sufficiently large positive times and sufficiently small coupling constant $\beta$.
+In Theorem 2.1 we proved that positivity of the Hamiltonian $H$ implies \eqref{(3.4.6)}, with $c(t) = O(\beta^{2}\frac{1}{t})$ for sufficiently large positive times and sufficiently small coupling constant $\beta$.
 This correction is universal and improves on some results of \cite{King}.
 The remaining, non-universal, part of the correction is also shown to be of the same qualitative type.
 The method consists in approximating the matrix element of the resolvent operator in the W.W. state by a Lorentzian distribution.
 No use is made of complex energies associated to analytic continuations of the resolvent operator to ''unphysical'' Riemann sheets.

-The above-mentioned correction, although very small and negligible for the computation of the half-width $\frac{1}{\Gamma}$ (theorem 5.2), plays nevertheless a basic conceptual role.
-By theorem 2.5, it is due to the regeneration of the decaying state from the decay products, a virtual process which is of the same nature of the tunneling which plays a crucial role in the Gamow theory of alpha decay (\cite{Gamow}, \cite{BrHa}) but, unlike the latter, is characteristic of a quantum field theory (see remark 2.1).
-This connection is due to Sinha, Williams, and Fonda, Girardi and Rimini (\cite{KBSinha}, \cite{Williams}, \cite{FGR}), in connection with the forgotten concept of ''unstable wave-function'', but is shown to be a sound one in the usual framework of quantum mechanics and/or quantum field theory.
+The above-mentioned correction, although very small and negligible for the computation of the half-width $\frac{1}{\Gamma}$ (theorem 3.2), plays nevertheless a basic conceptual role.
+It is due to the regeneration of the decaying state from the decay products, a virtual process which is of the same nature of the tunneling which plays a crucial role in the Gamow theory of alpha decay (\cite{Gamow}, \cite{BrHa}) but, unlike the latter, is characteristic of a quantum field theory (see remark 1.1).